2025 Pinstripe Bowl

-The 2025 Pinstripe Bowl is a college football bowl game that is scheduled to be played on December 27, 2025, at Yankee Stadium in Bronx, New York.
-The 15th annual Pinstripe Bowl game will feature teams from the Atlantic Coast Conference and the Big Ten Conference.
-The game is scheduled to begin at 12:00 p.m.
-EST and will air on ABC.
-The Pinstripe Bowl will be one of the 2025–26 bowl games that will conclude the 2025 FBS football season.
-The game will be sponsored by lawn mower manufacturing company Bad Boy Mowers, and the game will be officially known as the Bad Boy Mowers Pinstripe Bowl.
+The 2025 Pinstripe Bowl was a college football bowl game played on December 27, 2025, at Yankee Stadium in Bronx, New York.
+The 15th annual Pinstripe Bowl began at approximately 12:00 p.m.
+EST and aired on ABC.
+The Pinstripe Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The game was sponsored by lawn mower manufacturing company Bad Boy Mowers, and was officially known as the Bad Boy Mowers Pinstripe Bowl.